Health Literacy: What Is It and Why Is It Important?

 The importance of health literacy

-You might think health literacy doesn’t matter—after all, isn’t it your doctor’s job to make healthcare decisions for you?
-But the truth is that healthcare decisions need to be collaborative.
-And if there are barriers to communication, that collaborative ability breaks down.
+You might ask the question: isn’t it the doctor’s job to make healthcare decisions?
+But the most effective healthcare decisions are collaborative.
+When there are communication barriers, that collaborative ability breaks down.

-Health literacy skills allow patients to take control of their own well-being by making smart healthcare choices, improving their communication with doctors and giving them the information they need to advocate for themselves in a medical setting.
-Without health literacy, patients can suffer real consequences.
+Health literacy skills allow patients to take control of their own well-being by making smart healthcare choices, improving their communication with doctors and equipping them with information to advocate for themselves in a medical setting.

 How to improve health literacy

-“Unfortunately, up to 9 out of 10 adults can have limited health literacy, and this can be fluid,” Blue says.
-“It can be more challenging to be health literate when we are sick or in pain, so even someone who normally has a high level of health literacy may struggle at times to understand and process health information.”
+“It can be more challenging to be health literate when we are sick or in pain,” Blue explains.
+“So even someone who normally has a high level of health literacy may struggle at times to understand and process health information.”

-Jepson agrees that plain, simple communication is the key to unlocking health literacy for everyone.
-“When people receive accurate, easy-to-understand information, they are better equipped to take care of their health and wellness,” she says.
+“When people receive accurate, easy-to-understand information, they are better equipped to take care of their health and wellness,” Jepson says.

-Those programs are helpful for improving health literacy on a national scale, but there are also steps you can take to make health literacy a priority in your everyday life.
+Community programs help improve health literacy nationally, but there are also steps you can take to make health literacy a priority.

-Blue offers several strategies patients can use, such as writing down any questions or concerns they have for providers ahead of their appointment and recording the appointment or taking notes so they can easily refer back to their doctor’s instructions.
+Blue suggests patients write down any questions or concerns you have for providers ahead of the appointment, as well as recording the appointment or taking notes so you can easily refer back to the doctor’s instructions.

-Ultimately, you want to leave every medical encounter feeling informed and confident about any diagnosis, medications or other instructions your doctor gave you.
-“Another good strategy is to repeat all information back to your healthcare provider, in your own words, to make sure that you understand,” Blue says.
-This gives them the opportunity to correct any miscommunications on the spot.
+“Another good strategy is to repeat all information back to your healthcare provider, in your own words, to make sure that you understand,” Blue advises.
+This gives the provider an opportunity to correct any miscommunications on the spot.
 This isn’t the time to put up a front of false confidence—speak up if you’re not quite following what they’re saying.

 Once your eyes have been opened to the importance of health literacy, it might just permanently change the way you think about healthcare and the challenges facing those looking to improve health outcomes at a broader scale.
-Learn more about public health initiatives and how they affect you and your community in our article, “What Is Community Health and Why Is It Important?”
+Learn more about how public health initiatives affect you and your community in our article “What Is Community Health and Why Is It Important?”